hparmar2907/hparmar-dataviz-portfolio/final-project-part-three.md

 ### Adjustments Based on Their Feedback

+User interviews, persona development, and early storyboard reviews helped me refine my narrative and make the visual story clearer and more relevant for students and young adults.
+Based on this feedback, I made several focused updates:

-- Added brief definitions under relevant charts.
+- Added short definitions (like CPI) directly under charts to reduce confusion.

+- Reordered the narrative to follow a natural progression: living costs → college costs → the financial gap.

-- Strengthened transitions between sections.
+- Strengthened transitions between sections so the story feels continuous rather than segmented.

+- Added concise annotations and call-outs to highlight important insights without long explanations.

-- Clarified why NCES tuition numbers appear lower than expected.
+- Clarified why NCES tuition averages appear lower than typical tuition “sticker prices.”

-- Highlighted important values using annotations and call-outs.

-- Reworked the ending to include practical advice rather than simply noting the issue.

-## Changes Made for the Final Audience

-After combining interview feedback, persona needs, and my own review of the draft, I made several specific updates:

-- Clearer captions and annotations for key insights.

-- Reordered sections to follow a logical cost-to-burden-to-gap progression.

-- Shortened longer explanations and replaced them with concise highlights.

-- Explicitly addressed why national tuition averages differ from individual college prices.
+- Simplified long paragraphs into shorter, more readable pieces.

-- Strengthened the final slide with a more actionable direction for the reader.
+- Refined the final call-to-action slide to offer practical next steps for colleges and institutions.

-All of these changes helped ensure the story was grounded, readable, and clearly relevant for students and recent graduates.
+Overall, these changes helped make the story more grounded, easier to follow, and directly aligned with what my audience said they needed.

 ## Reflection